Retail Customer Service

 Retail Customer Service Management

 The key to any retail customer service management plan is to know who exactly is involved in the day-to-day execution of the strategy.
-In other words, who is going to ultimately be responsible for what you now expect your consumers to experience?
+In other words, who will ultimately be responsible for what you now expect your consumers to experience?

 Area managers, district managers, store managers, and shift leads are all appropriate positions that have to own the day-to-day execution of a retail customer service program.

-Shift leads are the first line of defense because they are closest to the associates, but they’ll need training on how to coach exceeding customer expectations and not just be a tattletale to the assistant manager or manager.
+Shift leads are the first line of defense because they are closest to the associates.
+They’ll need training on how to coach exceeding customer expectations and not just be a tattletale to the assistant manager or manager.

-District managers are able to look at trends in local regions to nip excuses in the bud and keep each store engaged.
-Area managers and your VP of Operations must be looking at the bigger picture and at social media reviews with realtime feedback to see how well stores are doing at creating an exceptional experience, but it starts at the top as well.
+District managers can look at trends in local regions to nip excuses in the bud and keep each store engaged.
+Area managers and your VP of Operations must look at the bigger picture and at social media reviews with real-time feedback to see how well stores are doing to create an exceptional experience.
+Still, it starts at the top as well.

-Nothing will happen if the CEO doesn’t budget money for additional training hours and materials.
+Nothing will happen if the CEO doesn’t budget additional training hours and materials.

 That’s the most common reason retail customer service programs fail—not enough resources to change.
-Most customer service agents and teams lack the tools, the skills, and sometimes even the will to change.
-There must be a unified vision of what your new customer experience will look like and a real commitment to it.
-If you are not aligned with either the definition or funding, you are more likely to have start-and-stop initiatives which merely put bandaids on the problem.
+Most customer service agents and teams lack the tools, skills, and sometimes the will to change.
+There must be a unified vision of your new customer experience and a real commitment to it.
+If you are not aligned with the definition or funding, you are more likely to have start-and-stop initiatives that merely put bandaids on the problem.

-And in this new world where visits to brick and mortar retailers are on the decline, you don’t have the luxury of failed customer service initiatives.
+And in this new world where visits to brick-and-mortar retailers are declining, you don’t have the luxury of failed customer service initiatives.

 Keep your retail team at the top of their game